Why Chat GPT is bad for SEO content generation

 Let’s look at the case for and against ChatGPT for SEO.

-Why ChatGPT is bad for SEO
+Why ChatGPT is bad for SEO Content Generation

 SEO, at its core, is a competitive marketing discipline focused on outranking other websites in the search index by offering a superior experience.

 You may quibble with that definition.
 Superior experience for whom?
-The user, or the crawler bot?
+The user or the crawler bot?
 Some high-ranking sites feel awful to use, so SEO must be about something else.
 If it were all about making better websites, the best websites would win, and they often don’t.

-That does not change the core philosophy of SEO, from the search engine’s perspective: to deliver better and more thorough results.
+That does not change the core philosophy of SEO from the search engine’s perspective: to deliver better and more thorough results.
 That is the product they offer to drive their revenue-generating ad services.

-In SEO writing, differentiation is key
+In SEO writing, differentiation is key.

-Google doesn’t index billions of web pages so they can show users the same thing over and over again.
+Google doesn’t index billions of web pages, so they can show users the same thing over and over again.
 They want a search index of unique answers, different opinions and ideas.
 That is, after all, the promise of internet search.
 Creating a way for people to navigate an immense web of user-generated content.

 If you’d like to outrank a competitor, ripping off their content verbatim won’t work.
-Google can see it’s duplicate content.
+Google can see its duplicate content.
 Your page won’t get indexed, or you may even suffer long-lasting penalties for stealing content.
-Re-writing that content could work, if the re-write also improves upon the original.
+Re-writing that content could work if the re-write also improves upon the original.
 The output must be unique and of high quality, or it won’t move the meter for SEO.
 This has been good practice in SEO for years.

 If everyone uses ChatGPT…